Gallic Wars

-The Gallic Wars (Note: The 58–50 BCE conflict is also named the "Second Transalpine War" to distinguish it from the First Transalpine War (125–121 BCE).) were waged between 58 and 50 BC by the Roman general Julius Caesar against the peoples of Gaul (present-day France, Belgium, and Switzerland).
+The Gallic Wars (Note: The 58–50 BCE conflict is also named the "Second Transalpine War" to distinguish it from the First Transalpine War (125–121 BCE).) were waged between 58 and 50 BC by the Roman general Gaius Julius Caesar against the peoples of Gaul (present-day France, Belgium, and Switzerland), Britain and Germania.
 Gallic, Germanic, and Brittonic tribes fought to defend their homelands against an aggressive Roman campaign.
-The Wars culminated in the decisive Battle of Alesia in 52 BC, in which a complete Roman victory resulted in the expansion of the Roman Republic over the whole of Gaul.
-Though the collective Gallic armies were as strong as the Roman forces, the Gallic tribes' internal divisions eased victory for Caesar.
+The wars culminated in the decisive Battle of Alesia in 52 BC, in which a complete Roman victory resulted in the expansion of the Roman Republic over the whole of Gaul.
+Though the collective Gallic armies were as strong as the Roman forces, internal divisions among the Gallic tribes eased victory for Caesar.
 Gallic chieftain Vercingetorix's attempt to unite the Gauls under a single banner came too late.
 Caesar portrayed the invasion as being a preemptive and defensive action, but historians agree that he fought the wars primarily to boost his political career and to pay off his debts.
 Still, Gaul was of significant military importance to the Romans.
-Native tribes in the region, both Gallic and Germanic, had attacked Rome several times.
-Conquering Gaul allowed Rome to secure the natural border of the river Rhine.
+Native tribes in the region, both Gallic and Germanic, had repeatedly attacked Roman territory.
+Conquering Gaul allowed Rome to secure the natural border of the Rhine river.

 The wars began with conflict over the migration of the Helvetii in 58 BC, which drew in neighboring tribes and the Germanic Suebi.
 By 57 BC, Caesar had resolved to conquer all of Gaul.
 He led campaigns in the east, where the Nervii almost defeated him.
 In 56 BC, Caesar defeated the Veneti in a naval battle and took most of northwest Gaul.
 In 55 BC, Caesar sought to boost his public image.
 He undertook first-of-their-kind expeditions across the Rhine and the English Channel.
 Rome hailed Caesar as a hero upon his return from Britain, though he had achieved little beyond landing because his army had been too small.
 The next year, he returned with a larger army and reached much further inland; he extracted tribute from the locals and returned to Gaul.
-Tribes rose up on the continent, and the Romans suffered a humiliating defeat.
-53 BC saw a brutal pacification campaign.
-That failed, and Vercingetorix led a revolt in 52 BC.
+Revolts broke out on the continent, and the Romans suffered a humiliating defeat.
+Following that, 53 BC saw a brutal pacification campaign.
+That failed, and Vercingetorix led a major revolt in 52 BC.
 Gallic forces won a notable victory at the Battle of Gergovia, but the Romans' indomitable siege works at the Battle of Alesia crushed the Gallic coalition.